Jeon-DataLab/Josh.Jeon-lab.github.io/readme.txt

+Website created by the owner of the Github account, Josh Jeon.
+Code modeified by Josh Jeon.
 The Website design is provided by the Styleshout @ https://styleshout.com/free-templates/ceevee/.
-Credited by Styleshout, using Ceevee design.
-Modified the code by Josh Jeon.
+Credited to Styleshout, using Ceevee design.